UofSC-Fall-2022-Math-587-001/jekyll/syllabus.md

 - Reliable Internet access and a USC email account;

 - If you plan to submit handwritten assignments, a scanning device such as a smartphone with the Microsoft Office Lens app.
+Latex submissions are encouraged but not required.

-- The main hub for this course is the Microsoft Teams team [COTEAM-BALLARMR-MATH-544-H01-FALL-2021](https://teams.microsoft.com/l/channel/19%3aJgLzdLZpFCbmrJptHxrA2E7bvjwXsxJFPmFdJmn1-CI1%40thread.tacv2/General?groupId=5ff176b0-5dbd-44cb-a436-ec0c668e897e&tenantId=4b2a4b19-d135-420e-8bb2-b1cd238998cc) run through UofSC’s Microsoft Teams account.
+- The main hub for this course communication is the Microsoft Teams team [COTEAM-BALLARMR-MATH-587-001-FALL-2022]({{ site.teams_url }}) run through UofSC’s Microsoft Teams account.
 To access the team for the first time on your desktop/laptop, you can use the join link including in your welcome email.

-- We will be using a computer algebra system called [Sage](https://www.sagemath.org/) to aid our learning.
-It blows your graphing calculator out of the water and is ideally suited to STEM work.
-Built as a super-set of the popular programming language [Python](https://www.python.org/), Sage skills will translate into Python skills.
-There are three main ways to access Sage:
-    - [SageMathCell](https://sagecell.sagemath.org/) is ideal for a computation involving a few lines.
-    - [CoCalc](https://www.cocalc.com/) provides a free plan for more complicted porgrams.
-    - [A local installation](http://doc.sagemath.org/html/en/installation/binary.html) will never be required of anyone.
-But, it might be valuable for a power-user.
+As part of the class, you will gain some familiarity with the version control system [git](https://git-scm.com), the git repository hosting platform [Github](https://github.com), and the programming language [Go](https://go.dev).
+No previous familiarity will be assumed.

 ## Minimal Technical Skills Needed